hhaji/Deep-Learning/README.md

     Required Reading:
     ```

-    * NoteBook:[Chapter 10 (Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Edition)) – Introduction to Artificial Neural Networks with Keras](https://github.com/ageron/handson-ml2/blob/master/10_neural_nets_with_keras.ipynb) by Aurelien Geron
+    * NoteBook: [Chapter 10 – Introduction to Artificial Neural Networks with Keras](https://github.com/ageron/handson-ml2/blob/master/10_neural_nets_with_keras.ipynb) from [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd Edition)](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) by Aurelien Geron
     * Blog: [Keras Tutorial: Develop Your First Neural Network in Python Step-By-Step](https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/) by Jason Brownlee
     * Blog: [How to Use the Keras Functional API for Deep Learning](https://machinelearningmastery.com/keras-functional-api-deep-learning/) by Jason Brownlee
     * Blog: [How to Load Large Datasets From Directories for Deep Learning in Keras](https://machinelearningmastery.com/how-to-load-large-datasets-from-directories-for-deep-learning-with-keras/) by Jason Brownlee